afroisalreadyinu/miniboss/README.md

 the minimal case, the fields `image` and `name`.
 The `env` field specifies the enviornment variables; as in the case of the `appdb` service, you can use ordinary variables in this and any other value.
 The other available fields will be explained later.
-The application service `Application` depends on `appdb`, specified with the `dependencies` field.
-As in `docker-compose`, this means that it will get started after `Database` reaches running status.
+Here, we are creating two services: The application service `python-todo` (a simple Flask todo application defined in the `sample-apps` directory) depends on `appdb` (a Postgresql container), specified through the `dependencies` field.
+As in `docker-compose`, this means that `python-todo` will get started after `appdb` reaches running status.

 The `drillmaster.cli` function is the main entry point; you need to execute it in the main routine of your scirpt.
 Let's run this script without arguments,